Sherford New Community

 The current status of the Sherford New Community Proposal

 South Hams District Council and Plymouth City Council formally granted outline planning permission for the development proposals on the 12th November 2013.
 The permissions are also subject to a comprehensive set of legal obligations, known as a S106 agreement, which sets out the requirements expected of the developers as the site is developed.
 The permissions were granted following several years of community and stakeholder consultation and technical analysis of the developers application.

 The developers will need to fulfil a series of conditions before construction work starts.
 This will include Reserved Matters applications that set out the detailed design elements of the development.
-The implementation of the development will be managed by a new shared service team working across South Hams, Plymouth and Devon Councils.
+The implementation of the development is being managed by a new shared service team working across South Hams, Plymouth and Devon Councils.

-In May 2013 the Government announced a £32 million package to kick start the development, and as such, work is expected to begin 2014.
+In May 2013 the Government announced a £32 million package to kick start the development.
+Construction is expected to begin by the spring of 2015.
 The construction process is likely to take approximately 20 years to complete.